cyrilondon/rover-project/README.md

 				event.getPreviousPosition(), event.getCurrentPosition());
 	}
 ```

+We get two distinct subscribers for the `Rover` and the `Plateau` as one thing the subscriber **should not**  do is get another `Entity` instance and execute modifying behavior on it.
+This would violate the **modify-single-entity-instance-in-single-transaction** rule of thumb.
+The consistency of all `Entity` instances other than the one used in the single transaction must be enforced by asynchronous means.

 We have therefore established a clear segregation of responsibilities:
 - the `Application Service` publish `Domain Events` and delegates the action to execute to the `Domain Services` but has no business responsibility